 It can be confusing because not everyone uses these terms the same way, and they are used to refer to many different methods.
-We use complementary to refer to treatments that are used along with your regular medical care.
-Alternative treatments are used instead of a doctor's medical treatment.
+We use complementary to refer to treatments that are used along with regular medical care.
+Alternative treatments are used instead of a doctor’s medical treatment.

 Complementary methods: Most complementary treatment methods are not offered as cures for cancer.
-Mainly, they are used to help you feel better.
+Mainly, they are used to help a person feel better.
 Some examples of methods that are used along with regular treatment are meditation to reduce stress, acupuncture to help relieve pain, or peppermint tea to relieve nausea.
 Some complementary methods are known to help, while others have not been tested.
 Some have been proven not to be helpful, and a few are even harmful.

 Finding out more